DeepHorizons/KGCOEReport_template/docs/README.md

 The report must end in `.md` to signify that it is a Markdown file.

 ## Writing a report in Markdown
 Markdown is made to be readable, both in text and formatted, and is very simple to write.
-You can refer to the `GENERIC_sample_pandoc.md` to get an idea
+You can refer to the `GENERIC_sample_pandoc.md` to get an idea.

 ### Header
 To allow Pandoc to format your document correctly, a YAML header must first be added containing the variables.
 (This header is non-standard Markdown and is purely used for Pandoc)

 All variables are the same as above, with the only difference is that the